Bad Credit Car Loans in 2025

 Frequently asked questions

 It’s possible to get a car loan with a 500 credit score, but the lender might have other requirements, too.
-You might also need to earn a certain amount of money every year or have been at your job for a specific length of time.
+You might also need to earn a certain amount of money or have been at your job for a specific length of time.

 The best way to see if you qualify for an auto loan is to prequalify.
 It doesn’t require a hard credit hit, so prequalifying won’t negatively impact your credit.